Architect95/ffunc/README.md

 #### How `fstr_sub()` works

 `fstr_sub()` follows the same routine as `fsubstr()` for positive start and stop values.
-On strings in multibyte character encodings where the string must be traversed from the start in order to determine the position of any given character, the following method is used for start or stop values that are negative offsets from the end of the string.
+On strings in variable-width and stateful character encodings where the string must be traversed from the start in order to determine the position of any given character, the following method is used for start or stop values that are negative offsets from the end of the string.
 1. As the string is traversed forwards, the addresses of each character are written into a lookback buffer of length `m` called `last_m_char_ptrs`, wrapping around and overwriting earlier characters if the buffer length is exceeded.
-2. Once the end of the string is reached and the negative relative offset has been converted to an absolute character index, the address of the relevant character can be retrieved directly from the lookback buffer instead of having to traverse the string from the start again.
+2. Once the end of the string is reached, the address of the relevant character can be retrieved directly from the lookback buffer instead of having to traverse the string from the start again.

 For example: